 Some of Nye’s portfolio and board roles include LinkedIn, Rapid 7, ZeroTurnaround, Scalebase and Solarwinds.

 Chip Hazard is a General Partner at Flybridge Capital Partners whose investment interests and experience broadly cover companies and technologies in the information technology sector.
 Chip joined the Stackdriver board in September, 2013, having led Stackdriver’s Series B round of funding.

-Hazard’s portfoio and board roles include MongoDB, Nasuni, Firebase, Stormpath and Tracelytics.
+Hazard’s portfolio and board roles include MongoDB, Nasuni, Firebase, Stormpath and Tracelytics.

 Ben Holzman is the Managing Director co-leading the software practice at Bain Capital Ventures.
 Ben joined the Stackdriver board in July, 2012, when he led Stackdriver’s Series A along with Benjamin Nye.